This post is being expanded. Last edit: 5/9/19

 “If humanity is to survive, then we must mobilize the intellectual community to take its place as the head of the human system.
 We need an agreement among the thinkers who will ultimately guide the future of our species.”
 For the reasons above, my writing is directed towards an academic audience.
-But these ideas are meant to give everyone a sense of purpose and belonging—you don’t have to be very smart to understand this discussion.
-The following is meant to make you think outside the box, but the argument I present is conceptually simple and, for most readers, rather intuitive.
-And if you’re anything like me, then you might find this idea to be incredibly satisfying on both an intellectual and emotional level.
+But this idea should give everyone a sense of purpose and a reason to hope—you don’t have to be very smart to understand this discussion.
+The following is meant to make you think outside the box, but the argument I present is conceptually simple and, for many readers, fairly intuitive.
+And if you’re anything like me, then you might find this idea to be deeply satisfying on an intellectual, emotional, and spiritual level.